Introduction

 Why Traditional Perimeter Security Fails

-- Third-party and contractor access
+- Third-party and contractor access means many users on the 'trusted' network are not employees

 The Five Pillars of Zero Trust